New Approach

 Seek Inefficiencies Across the Market Cycle

-• Cyclical Opportunities
+• Cyclical Opportunity

 • Upside Potential